BoundlessDB

 Conflict Detection

-Get exactly what changed since your read — with the new token for retry.
+Get exactly what changed since your read โ€” with a fresh condition for retry.

-Production-ready SQLite storage or in-memory for testing.
+SQLite for embedded, PostgreSQL for production, sql.js for browser, or in-memory for testing.

 Beyond Traditional DCB

 Dynamic Consistency Boundaries (DCB) solves optimistic concurrency by attaching consistency keys (tags) to events.
-Boundless takes this further:
+BoundlessDB takes this further:

 Traditional DCB